Tamburasca/HarpsichordTuning/README.md

 # Harpsichord Tuning

 An automatic tuning tool for string instruments, mainly harpsichords and pianos.
-Tests are still needed with pianos, owing to the larger inharmonicity factor.
+Tests are still needed with pianos, owing to larger inharmonicity factor.

-Collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as the short time Fourier transform).
-The slices have a size of 2<sup>N</sup> samples, where N is 15 or 16, and they overlap by multiples of 1024 samples.
-A Hanning window is multiplied with the audio signal in each slice.
+This application collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as the short time Fourier transform).
+The slices have a size of 2<sup>N</sup> samples, where N is 15 or 16, and overlap by multiples of 1024 samples.
+Each slice is apodized with a Hanning window.
 Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise from low frequencies before the fundamental and overtone frequencies are sought.
-In order to achieve higher accuracy in their positions, we fit a Gaussian to the peaks found.
+In order to achieve higher accuracy in their positions, we fit a Gaussian to the strongest peaks found.
 Their centroids are utilized in the derivation of the fundamental frequency and the inharmonicity factor.

 For an ideal string the frequencies of higher partials are just multiples